Miller's Reach Fire

 The Miller’s Reach Fire, also known as the Big Lake Fire, was a wildfire that began on June 2, 1996 in an area around Miller’s Reach Road near Houston, Alaska, approximately 33 miles north of Anchorage, Alaska.
 The fire burned over 37000 acre, destroyed at least 344 structures, and caused more than $10 million in damage to structures and property.
 The fire was at the time the most destructive in Alaska history, consuming more structures than all other wildfires in Alaskan history combined.
 37 fire departments and 1,800 firefighting and support personnel responded to the fire.
 It took nearly two weeks to completely control the fire.

 Circumstances before the fire

 The region where the fire occurred consists of flat terrain with occasional low rolling hills less than 80 meters in height.
 Boreal forest predominates in the area, composed mostly of black spruce, with some birch, alder, white spruce, and cottonwood.
 A very thick undergrowth was present at the time of the fire.

-A drought began in the area in September of 1995, some nine months before the fire.
+A drought began in the area in September 1995, some nine months before the fire.
 During the winter of 1995/1996, the area received less than 30% of its normal precipitation.
 Due to the lack of snowfall, the ground froze to a depth of as much as 3 meters.
 With the ground frozen so deep, the spring thaw of accumulated snow ran off into streams in the area rather than being subsumed into the ground.
 Drought conditions with humidities lower than 25% persisted in the region prior to the inception of the fire.